yusinto/universal-hot-reload/README.md

 this package will set up hot reloading for both server and client side.

 Why use this package?
+ * Say goodbye to fumbling around with webpack watch/dev-server/hmr config.
  * Automatic re-bundle on server code changes so server side rendering always reflect the latest changes.
  * Automatic re-bundle on client code changes using webpack-dev-server.
- * You can finally get rid of babel register from your server code!
+ * Get rid of babel register from your server code!
+ * Works with typescript, graphql and nexus.
+ * Now supports hot reloading only server code, only client code and of course both client and server code.

 <b>This should be used in development only!</b>